 |

-We hope you will find our website both enjoyable and rewarding.
-It represents the culmination of twenty years of original research into the specialized subject of the History of Public and Architectural Sculpture of Glasgow.
-We cover over four centuries of sculptural work, with a wealth of material from the 'golden age' of the Victorian and Edwardian eras, as well as a host of work created in more recent times.
+I hope you enjoy discovering and exploring the sculptural and architectural treasures of Scotland's largest city.
+The website represents the culmination of more than twenty years of original research into the specialized subject of the public and architectural sculpture of Glasgow.
+It covers over four centuries of sculptural work, with a wealth of material from the 'golden age' of the Victorian and Edwardian eras, as well as a host of work created in more recent times.

 Numbering over 300 biographies, these are lavishly illustrated with images of the sculpture and buildings they produced, together with portraits of the artists themselves where available.
 Please bookmark this page so you can return to it later as the existing biographies are constantly being updated and new pages and images added.